bw2/ConfigArgParse/README.rst

 -  extensible (:code:`ConfigFileParser` can be subclassed to define a new config file format)
--  unittested by running the unittests that came with argparse but on configargparse, and using tox to test with Python 3.5+
+-  unittested by running the unittests that came with argparse but on configargparse, and using tox to test with CPython 3.6+ and PyPy.

 Example
 ~~~~~~~